 Macaulay Duration using EXCEL’s DURATION function will also give the same answer without requiring the user to calculate the present values of each cash flow [with settlement date = issue date = 31-Jan-2013, maturity date = 31-01-2018, Rate = 0.875%, Yield =0.889%, Frequency =2 and day count convention =1 (Actual/Actual)].

-The methodologies for Modified Duration, Effective Duration and % change in price (sensitivity) are similar to what was done for bills.
+The methodologies for Modified Duration, Effective Duration and % change in price (sensitivity) are similar to the method we use for bills.
 For Modified Duration calculated using EXCEL MDURATION function use settlement date = issue date = 31-Jan-2013, maturity date = 31-01-2018, Rate = 0.875%, Yield =0.889%, Frequency =2 and day count convention =1 (Actual/Actual).

 Download the Duration and Convexity for US Treasury Bill, Note and Bond EXCEL file for free!